Amarthgul/VisualizingLUT/README.md

 Python project for reading and outputing images as data sheets

+### Images

+Folder of several sequences which shall be read and converted into data sheets

 ## Visualization.html

 The main file for making and displaying the anaylsis